Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Quantile and rank maps in when

-By the ``ranks" of the data points we mean the rank function evaluated at the data points $X_i$'s.
+By the ``ranks" of the data points we mean the rank function evaluated at the data points.
 When $d=1$ and the underlying distribution is continuous, the usual ranks, i.e., $\{\mathbb{F}_n(X_i)\}_{i=1}^n$ (here $\mathbb{F}_n$ is the empirical distribution function), are identically distributed on the discrete set $\{1/n,2/n,\ldots, n/n\}$ with probability $1/n$ each.
-As a consequence, the usual ranks are {\it distribution-free} (in $d=1$), i.e., the distribution of $\mathbb{F}_n(X_i)$ does not depend on the distribution of $X_i$ (as long as $X_i$ comes from a continuous distribution).
+As a consequence, the usual ranks are {\it distribution-free} (in $d=1$), i.e., the distribution of $\mathbb{F}_n(X_i)$ does not depend on the distribution of $X_i$.
 We may ask: ``Does a similar property hold for the multivariate ranks $\hat R_n(X_i)$?".

 From the discussion in Section~\ref{sec:R_n} it is clear that the multivariate ranks $\hat R_n(X_{i})$ are non-unique.
 In fact, we can choose $\hat R_n(X_i)$ to be any point in the set $W_i(\hat h)$ (see~\eqref{eq:W_i}).
 In the sequel we will use a special choice of $\hat R_n(X_i)$ which will lead to a distribution-free notion.
-We define $\hat R_n(X_i)$ as a random point drawn from the uniform distribution on the cell $W_i(\hat h) \subset \s$, i.e.,
+We define $\hat R_n(X_i)$ as a random point drawn from the distribution $\hat \mu_i$, i.e., for $i \in \{1,\ldots, n\}$,